-Based on this analysis, the Authority concluded that the weighted average return on sales for Vhi over the relevant three year period 2018 to 2020 was 2.2%.
+Based on this analysis, the Authority concluded that the weighted average return on Sales (Gross of Reinsurance and excluding Investment Income) for VHI over the relevant three year period 1st January 2020 to 31st December 2022 was 3.2%.

 4. STEP 3: Overcompensation Assessment